barntarnst/slackshared/README.md

 # slackshare

-> Browse Accomplice Shared Channel on Slack
+> Browse Accomplice Shared Channel on Slack (will update to any channel on anyones Slack)

 ## Build Setup